Let Consumers Sue Companies

 Lawsuits should proceed if (and only if) the company responsible was negligent in things under their control: If they used MD5 hashes for passwords, or left default system p

+Yes.
+Home Depot is the one representing that their systems are safe.
+If that turns out to be untrue, then Home Depot is the one responsible.
+They can turn around and reclaim damages from whoever it was that put them in that situation.

+It may seem unworkable, but it isn't really.
+It's as close to fair as we can get.
+What's more fair than holding the party that damaged you responsible for that damage?
+Otherwise, the situation is that nobody is effectively responsible and these sorts of things will only continu

-That Wells-Fargo one still twists my brain (Score:2)
+That Wells-Fargo one still twists my brain (Score:3)

 How can the court hold that these people who never authorized, let alone agreed to the terms, of the credit card or account should have to follow the rest of the contract they never agreed to?
 That doesn't make any sense, legally or otherwise!